yiisoft/view/docs/guide/config-composer-json.md

 }
 ```

-Another option is to move the assets of the vendor directory to the /node_modules directory, we can do it in two ways, the first one maintaining the dependence of <strong>AssetPackagist</strong> and the second way using <strong>foxy with hidev-composer-plugin</strong>, this will allow the assets to be downloaded from <strong>npm</strong>.
+Another option is to move the assets of the vendor directory to the /node_modules directory, we can do it in two ways, the first one maintaining the dependence of **AssetPackagist** and the second way using **foxy with hidev-composer-plugin**, this will allow the assets to be downloaded from **npm**.

 Directory structure: